Tomtiko04/Coffee-Website/README.md

 This project is designed to pratices more on your grid, flex-box and responsive layout.

 ### Design
-This design is inspired by mr. web designer.
+This design was inspired by mr. web designer.

 ### Built with